tomicz/unity-project-ar-pointer/README.md

 ARPointerController.SelectObject(_anyObject);
 ```

-When object has been placed to the ground, to return it back to selection you must tap with your finger onto the object and it will return.
-The object must have rigidbody and a collider to register click event.
+Once an object has been placed onto the ground, it can be returned to the selection menu by simply tapping on it.
+Please note that the object must possess both a rigidbody component and a collider component in order to register the click event.